-A sole proprietor Trader is allowed to deduct dollar-for-dollar his/her trading expenses.
-You are exempt from the 2% threshold for investment expenses to which Investors are limited on Schedule A. You can deduct an office in your home and you can expense expenditures for depreciable equipment.
+A sole proprietor Trader is allowed to deduct dollar for dollar his/her trading expenses.
+You are exempt from the 2% threshold for investment expenses to which Investors are limited on State tax forms.
+You can deduct an office in your home and you can expense expenditures for depreciable equipment.
 While all trading expenses are fully deductible, there are certain limitations on other type of business expenses.
 For example, a sole proprietor cannot deduct the cost of health and disability insurance.

 One of the main reasons so many people choose the sole proprietor form of business is the ease of operation.
 As your own boss you can basically do what you want, when you want.
 You don’t have to answer to shareholders or directors as with corporations, or to partners as with partnerships.
 Additionally, there are no formalities such as shareholder or board of director meetings, minutes, annual filing requirements, etc.

-Partnerships are considered "flow through" entities for tax purposes.
+Partnerships are considered “flow through” entities for tax purposes.
 This means that as an entity the partnership does not pay taxes.
-A partnership tax return is filed for informational purposes only and each partner receives a Schedule K-1 that allocates income and expense to each individual partner.
-Each partner pays his/her taxes based upon the pro-rata allocation of income and expenses (profits/loss) as indicated on the K-1.
+A partnership tax return is filed for informational purposes only and each partner receives a Schedule K1 that allocates income and expense to each individual partner.
+Each partner pays his/her taxes based upon the prorate allocation of income and expenses (profits/loss) as indicated on the K1.

 As with sole proprietorships, general partnerships are easy to operate.
-There are no formal requirements for decision making..
+There are no formal requirements for decision making.
 Management of the company is essentially by mutual assent.
-While the partners may chose to put the terms of their agreement in writing, this is not legally required.
+While the partners may choose to put the terms of their agreement in writing, this is not legally required.
 The easiest way to view a partnership is that it is a sole proprietorship among two or more people.

 The most significant reasons NOT to form a general partnership are the legal implications rather than tax considerations.
 In a general partnership each partner is deemed to be an agent of the other partner and of the partnership.
 Thus each individuals is able to bind the other individual.
 How does this affect Traders?
 If two individuals decide to pool their money and open a brokerage account which both of them are authorized to trade, each partner will be bound by the trading decisions of the other partner.
 If Partner 1 enters into a losing trade, Partner 2 is out of luck.
 However, the situation could be even worse.
 If Partner 1 trades the account on margin and the account is subjected to a margin call, Partner 2 can be required to pay the full amount of the margin call (not just 50%) and this is true even if he had no knowledge of Partner 1’s actions.